readium/ts-toolkit/features.md

 Progression is mapped to time points instead of a visual points.

-Playback runs as a continous track, which can be stopped or paused.
+Playback runs as a continuous track, which can be stopped or paused.

 - Time based progression
 - Play / pause control
 - No visual content rendering

 ## Optimization
-- Visual prerender
+- Visual pre-render
-- Resource preload
+- Resource pre-load
 - Offline caching
 - Web security policy
 - Rights management